RAF Skellingthorpe: Current use

 The Birchwood Estate was built on the airfield in the 1970s, and the A46 Lincoln Bypass was built on it in 1986.

-Today that site is known as Birchwood.
 The local public house, The Black Swan, was named after the R/T call sign of the airfield.

 Exhibition and museum

 A Heritage Room at the Community Centre in Skellingthorpe holds a public exhibition of photographs showing the history of RAF Skellingthorpe and Squadrons based there, and is part of the North Kesteven Airfield Trail.

 A small public museum, part of Birchwood Community Centre in Lincoln, commemorates Nos.
 50 and 61 Squadrons.
 Included in the museum is squadron aircraft memorabilia, photographs and records.
 The 50 and 61 Squadron Books of Remembrance are also held there.